tokenami/tokenami/README.md

 ### CI setup

 Tokenami uses widened types during development for better performance.
-When you run `tsc` in the command line, it uses these widened types and won't show custom Tokenami errors.
+When you run `tsc` in the command line, it uses these widened types and won't show Tokenami type errors.

 For accurate type checking in CI, run both commands: